natemc/qicq/README.md

 auto x = sum/=7/take/=1.0/7; // x is not quite 1.0
 ```

 Keep in mind that the only opereator with lower precedence than the assignment operators is the comma operator.
-So, when using ```/=``` you will sometimes need () around the subexpression:
+So, when using ```/=``` in a subexpression you will usually need () around the subexpression:

 ```
 cout << (sum/=7/take/=1.0/7) << '\n';